statamic/docs/content/collections/docs/deployment.md

 ## Creating a New Site

 The next step is to create a new site.
-This will scaffold out the directory structure and nginx config on the server, and further allow you to configure your site's environment variables, configure deployments, etc.
+This will scaffold out the directory structure and nginx config on the server, and further allow you to configure your site's environment variables, deployments, and so on.

 <figure>
     <img src="/img/deployment-create-site.png" alt="Create site example">